wethod/learning-center-source/content/reports/index.md

   * **Planned:** leave + vacation planned time off hours
   * **Requested:** leave + vacation requested time off hours
   * **Remaining**: target - used - planned - requested

+You can also download all data in the time off manager with the dedicated export button.
+The export contains data of the visible year you selected.
+To change the export year navigate to the desired date with the buttons on top of the page.

+{{< img-center src="/uploads/2022/09/21/time-off-export.gif" >}}